 The Kansas Division of the Budget publishes monthly statistics regarding tax collections.
-I’ve gathered these figures present them in an interactive visualization.
+These figures have been gathered and are presented in an interactive visualization.
 In the visualization, there are these available tabs:

-Table: A table of data.
-For each month the two data items supplied by the state are the actual value and the estimated value.
+Table.s: A table of data.
+For each month the two data items supplied by the state are the actual value and the estimated.
 This table also holds the computed variance, or difference, between the actual value and the estimated value.
 A positive number means the actual value was greater than the estimated value.

 Collections: Shows monthly collections for each component.
 Because monthly numbers vary widely, this data is presented as the moving average of the previous 12 months.

 Annual Change: Shows the change from the same month of the previous year.
-A positive value means the value for the month is greater than the same month last year.
+A positive value means the value for this month is greater than the same month last year.